dengzq1234/ete-data/README.md

 gtdb_to_taxdump.py ar53_taxonomy.tsv.gz bac120_taxonomy.tsv.gz
 ```

-and then just put the 4 resulting `.dpm` files into a tar.gz:
+and then we just put the 4 resulting `.dmp` files into a tar.gz:

 ```sh
 tar -cfz gtdb_latest_dump.tar.gz *.dmp